The waves of her mind could drown

 So, how can I do this?
 I am still searching for those answers.
 But to start, I can be more kind.
 I can look to see how I can help others instead of focusing on what is wrong in my world.
 I can be more appreciative of the things I do have while still working for the things I want.
 I can build others up and celebrate other’s successes instead of looking to see where I am not!
 I can give back to my community because I am truly blessed.
 I can try to be a positive force in a world filled with negativity.

 These are lofty goals for sure.
-But here are some steps that I am taking that might be helpful to you.
+But here are 5 simple steps that I have started that might be helpful to you.

 1. Wake up early